zhuxiaoyu1019/google-library-backend/README.md

 ## Installation

+ - This backend server is used in [google-library-frontend](https://github.com/zhuxiaoyu1019/google-library-frontend.git)
-To install necessary dependencies, run the following command:
+ - To install necessary dependencies, run the following command:

       npm i